DookieConsumer/phn/README.md

-# To install chmod the install.sh then run the install.sh script in the phn directory
+# To install phn chmod the install.sh then run the install.sh script in the phn directory

 ## Make sure to install php for phn to work